Fluffy Chocolate Mousse

 1. Melt the chocolate and coconut cream together in a glass bowl over a pan of boiling water.

-2. Remove from heat and stand the bowl on the side to cool.
+2. Remove from the heat and stand the bowl on the side to cool.
 If the chocolate splits and you get dark clumpy chocolate and clear fat, add a small amount of water (a few teaspoonfuls) and stir – it will go creamy again.
+Set aside.

-3. Whisk the aquafaba in a clean glass bowl with an electric balloon whisk until stiff peaks form.
+3. Whisk the aquafaba in a clean glass bowl with an electric hand whisk or stand mixer until stiff peaks form (this might take a bit of time – don’t give up!).

-4. Then slowly add the caster sugar whisking all the time.
+4. Slowly add the caster sugar, whisking all the time.

-5. When the chocolate has cooled a bit gently fold it into the aquafaba with the vanilla extract and salt.
+5. When the chocolate has cooled quite a bit, gently fold it into the aquafaba with the vanilla extract and salt.
 Stir gently – you don’t want it to collapse.

-6. Transfer into glasses or small coffee cups and chill in the fridge for at least 4-6 hours.
+6. Transfer into glasses, jars or small coffee cups and chill in the fridge for at least 4-6 hours.

 Optional extras / notes